nataliedurgin/inventory_demand/README.md

 # Inventory Demand
-This repository comprises some code from the IMA Math-to-Industry Bootcamp: Inventory Demand team.
+This repository contains some code from the IMA Math-to-Industry Bootcamp: Inventory Demand team.
 We will have a week to work on this project.

 ## Problem
 --------------------------------------------------------------------------------